The Hottest Medical Technologies in 2024

 Many of the most interesting new medical technologies need to be used together, and integrated attempts to do so already exist.
 Some tech-inspired clinics, such as Forward and One Medical, take a concierge-like approach to primary care, putting technology to use so that providers get more quality time with their patients.
 But that is just the beginning.

 In 2020 and 2021, the Covid-19 pandemic forced healthcare into the future, and, as a result, several promising medical technologies were tested on a massive scale.
-In 2022, the question was how those technologies can be used together in a post-pandemic world.
-Now, in 2023, many of the medical technology breakthroughs are software-centric with the incredible recent advances in AI.
+In 2022 and 2023, the question was how those technologies can be used together in a post-pandemic world.
+Now, in 2024, many of the medical technology breakthroughs are software-centric with the incredible recent advances in AI.

 ChatGPT has infiltrated almost every technology sector, and the healthcare field is no exception.
 This natural language processing tool is being integrated in many aspects of medical technology.
 Not only are medical practitioners seeing their workday streamlined with ChatGPT, but it can also help administrative staff and patients.
 For example, ChatGPT is used very effectively as a chatbot that can answer general patient non-medical questions, schedule appointments, and give information about common medical conditions.
 Targeted chatbots provide specialized support, such as One Remission for cancer patients and Northwell for pregnancy support.